Unshackling infrastructure industry

 Infrastructure industry in India at crossroads

 The World Economic Forum ranked India 71 out of 144 countries in the 2014 global competitiveness index.
 The Forum cited poor infrastructure as one of the major reasons for this low rank.
 It is loud and clear that if India aspires to be a key global player on the economic front, it has to take up infrastructure development on a war footing.
 Improving infrastructure has been a major challenge for India.
-Many projects (worth almost Rs.18 lakh crore) initiated in the last few years have been are stalled.
+Many projects (worth almost Rs.18 lakh crores) initiated in the last few years have been are stalled.
 Chronic delays have worsened working capital crises that infrastructure companies face.
 Working capital cycles are among the longest in the world; Cash flow statements show high debt and low returns1.
 According to the finance ministry’s mid-year report, private sector infrastructure companies across the board are deep in debt.
 Therefore, even if the incumbent government initiates new projects or expedites approval, the situation for many of these companies will continue to be dire.
 They may not be able to source the resources to undertake these projects.
 Many do not even have earnings to cover interest payments for their current debt.
 Moreover, the banking sector is increasingly unable to or unwilling to lend more money to this sector2.

 Working capital crisis in companies